 Josepha is Executive Director of the WordPress project and one of the many things she does is help coordinate volunteer efforts across the ecosystem.
 One particularly interesting point she raises is in the podcast is about the breadth of WordPress ecosystem; the community’s expectations Vs how the open source model typically operates at a much smaller scale.
 Joseph suggests that there needs to be a way to engage predictably with the wider community.

 A lot of the commentary has been around Gutenberg and how the ecosystem will embrace it and adapt.
 Or not.
 The noise is getting louder around this topic as Gutenberg matures and becomes a viable alternative to Page Builders.
-Most agree that Gutenberg will play a major role in the long term.
+Most agree that Gutenberg will play a major role in the long term future of WordPress.

 There is also the ongoing discussion around the commercialization of the ecosystem as the broader market becomes increasingly interested in investing in the space.
 Salesforce $300M investment in Automattic back in 2019 being the prime example, which raises the question: how will Automattic’s role evolve as it grows?
 What does the future of WordPress look like in 2022?

 The future of WordPress has been on our mind for a while too.
 Last October Tom Fanelli posted a thought-provoking piece — Nobody is Investing in the Future of WordPress — that triggered some heated discussions on socials.
 Addressing the problem that low-cost, low-quality technology doesn’t benefit the future of WordPress.